temidata/Data-Analyst-Track-Wk2/README.md

 Performing
 4. Based on the performance of the employees, would you advice Ms.
 Pearce to go ahead with the gym?

+#Conclusion And Analysis
+Kindly check the project file.
+Note that document in xslm. fmt.